aarmacki/aarmacki.github.io/_pages/about.md

 News
 ====
+* December 2023 - Our paper ["A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments''](https://arxiv.org/abs/2209.10866) got accepted at IEEE Transactions on Signal Processing.
 * October 2023 - A new preprint is out.
-Title: [High-probability Convergence Bounds for Nonlinear Stochastic Gradient Descent Under Heavy-tailed Noise.](https://arxiv.org/abs/2310.18784)
+Title: ["High-probability Convergence Bounds for Nonlinear Stochastic Gradient Descent Under Heavy-tailed Noise''](https://arxiv.org/abs/2310.18784).